-Not all dimmer switches can handle the same load or types of devices.
-Some are able to control fan speed, while others only dim the lights.
-All incandescent and halogen lights are dimmable and compatible with most dimmers.
-CFLs and LEDs are a little different and you'll need to check for compatibility.
-Dimmable CFL and LED bulbs sold by 1000Bulbs.com will all have a Dimmer Compatibility PDF or Spec Sheet on the product page that shows a list of dimmers test and approved to work with that bulb.
-If you've recently switched to dimmable LED bulbs and you're experiencing flickering or the bulbs aren't dimming down very far, you may be using them with an incompatible dimmer.
-You'll also want to look at the max load rating of the switch to see if it can handle all lights on a circuit.
-For example, a 600 Watt max dimmer switch can dim ten 60 Watt bulbs whereas a 300 Watt max dimmer switch can only handle five 60 Watt bulbs.
+Not all dimmers can handle the same load or types of devices.
+Some are fan controls, while others only dim the lights.
+All incandescent and halogen lights are dimmable.
+The lighting is dimmed by simply reducing the electric current, or voltage, supplied to the light.
+This is how standard incandescent dimmers work, so compatibility isn't an issue.
+As a bonus, reducing the voltage not only decreases the brightness of the lighting, but also has the benefit of increasing the average life span of the lights.
+The dimming technology of CFLs and LEDs work differently and are only compatible with specific devices.
+Dimmable CFL and LED bulbs sold by 1000Bulbs.com will all have a Dimmer Compatibility PDF or Spec Sheet on the product page that shows a list of light dimmers tested and approved to work with that bulb.
+If you've recently switched to dimmable LED bulbs and you're experiencing flickering or the bulbs aren't dimming down very far, you may be using them with an incompatible device.
+You'll also want to look at the max load rating of the switch to see if it can handle all of the lights on the circuit.
+For example, a 600 Watt max dimmer switch can dim ten 60 Watt bulbs whereas a 300 Watt max switch can only handle five 60 Watt bulbs.

 Single Pole vs. 3-Way and Multi-Location

-- Single Pole: means this switch is designed for fixtures controlled by a single switch.
+- Single Pole: designed for fixtures controlled by a single switch.
 It would not replace a three-way switch on the stairs where there's a light switch at the top and bottom of the stairs both controlling the stairwell lighting.

-- 3-Way Dimmer : means one dimmer controls the light level, but additional light switches can be used to turn the light off or on to the setting controlled by the dimmer.
+- 3-Way: one device controls the light level, but additional light switches can be used to turn the light off or on to the setting controlled by the dimmer.
 A 3-way dimmer cannot support additional dimming locations or remotes.

-- Multi-Location: means this switch can be paired with companion dimmers.
-Using multiple dimmers allows full dimming control from more than one location and could be used for stairwells or other rooms where replacing more than one switch on a circuit.
-Dimmers listed as Single Pole/Multi-Location can be used either as the only switch for a fixture or paired with companion dimmers.
+- Multi-Location: can be paired with companion dimmers.
+Using multiple dimmers allows full dimming control from more than one location and could be used for stairwells or other rooms when replacing more than one light switch on a circuit.
+Dimmers listed as Single Pole/Multi-Location can be used either as the only switch for a fixture or paired with companion light switches.

 What is 0-10V Dimming?

-Dimmers that use 0-10V dimming have an additional wire that applies 0-10 Volts DC to adjust the light intensity.
-When applying 10 Volts, the light is at 100% and at 0 Volts, the light is either off or at the minimum brightness supported by the lamp and dimmer without turning off.
+0-10V dimmers have an additional wire that applies 0-10 Volts DC to adjust the lighting intensity of dimmable fixtures.
+When applying 10 Volts, the light is at full brightness and at 0 Volts, the light is either off or at the minimum brightness supported by the lamp without turning off.
 These dimmer switches are compatible with most LED fixtures and LED light bulbs that use 0-10V dimming.